3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 utilizing procedural generation techniques.
 I wanted to assist game developers in level creation by creating procedurally generated assets/levels as a tool for the Unity or Unreal Engine.
-This project gives the same satisfaction in assisting game developers increase efficiency in level prototyping and will allow me to work with the Unity Game Engine as I intended.
+This project gives the same satisfaction in assisting game developers to increase their efficiency in level prototyping and will allow me to work with the Unity Game Engine as I intended.